Ahmed-Osama-Fawzy/Ahmed-Osama-Fawzy/README.md

 ## 👤 About Me

 **Name:** Ahmed Osama Fawzy
 **Title:** Software Engineer | Full Stack Developer | **CEO at Elkhayal Software Development**

-I'm a dedicated software engineer and full stack developer, currently leading **Elkhayal Software Development** as CEO.
+I'm a dedicated software engineer and full-stack developer, currently leading **Elkhayal Software Development** as CEO.
 I build robust and scalable web and mobile applications with a strong foundation in both software engineering principles and artificial intelligence.
 My goal is to create smart, efficient solutions that blend excellent UI/UX with powerful backend systems.

 ---